 - The previous contractor unwilling to cooperate: to avoid the product disruption you need to act as a mediator between the two parties.
 You can also offer financial compensation to a previous vendor as a reward for flawless cooperation.

 - Proper IP rights transition: you need to own a work conducted by a software house.
 The fact that you’re the owner of intellectual property should be clearly stated in the agreement.
-Check it in advance.
+Above all, check it in advance.

 - Confidential information in possession of the previous provider: in fact, you can never be sure that the prior vendor’s employees deleted all the files from their computers.
 What can protect you is a detailed NDA.
 Ask the vendor to provide the list and access to accounts to all tools your project’s assets are stored.
-If they used their accounts, set up yours and ask to switch the access.
+What is more, if they used their accounts, set up yours and ask to switch the access.

 A Software Development Project Transition – Checklist